newjersey/navigator.business.nj.gov/content/src/fundings/small-business-improvement.md

   - All
 sector: []
 publishStageArchive: null
-descriptionMd: The Small Business Improvement Grant offers reimbursement for costs associated with completed building improvements or purchased new furniture, fixtures and equipment made since March 9th, 2020.
+sidebarCardBodyText: The Small Business Improvement Grant offers reimbursement for costs associated with completed building improvements or purchased new furniture, fixtures and equipment made since March 9th, 2020.
 ---